 In addition to the federal income tax consequences described above, prospective Members should consider potential state and local tax consequences of an investment in the Company.
 The Company or the Members or both may be subject to state and local taxes in the jurisdiction in which the Company may be deemed to be doing business or in which they reside or own property or other interests.
 Such taxes may include real property taxes, income taxes, estate or inheritance taxes, taxes on intangible property, or other types of taxes.
 A Member's share of the gains or losses of the Company may or may not be taken into consideration for state or local income tax purposes depending upon applicable state laws, local ordinances and regulations.
 Depending upon location of the properties of the Company and on applicable state and local laws and ordinances, deductions which are available to the Member generally for Federal income tax purposes may not be available to a particular Member for state or local income tax purposes because of location of his domicile or the sources of his income.
-In addition, to the extent that the Company does business in certain jurisdictions, estate or inheritance taxes may be payable to such jurisdiction upon the death of a Member.
-Although a Member may be subjected to income taxes, estate or inheritance taxes or both in states in which the Company does business, as well as his own state of domicile, usually the taxes paid in the other states are creditable or deductible in determining the tax liability in the state of domicile.
+In addition, to the extent that the Company does business in certain jurisdictions, estate or inheritance taxes, estate or inheritance taxes or both in states in which the Company does business, as well as his own state of domicile, usually the taxes paid in the other states are creditable or deductible in determining the tax liability in the state of domicile.

-EACH INVESTOR IS ADVISED TO CONSULT WITH HIS/HER OWN TAX ADVISOR FOR ADVICE AS TO FEDERAL, STATE AND LOCAL TAX LAWS MAY RELATE TO AN INVESTMENT IN THIS COMPANY.
+EACH INVESTOR IS ADVISED TO CONSULT WITH HIS/HER TAX ADVISOR FOR ADVISE AS TO HIS/HER OWN STATE AND LOCAL TAX LAWS AS THEY RELATE TO INVESTMENT IN THIS COMPANY.

-EXHIBIT A
+EHIBIT A